joeshirey/JSRepoAnalysis/docs/TECHNICAL_DESIGN.md

 *   **`main.py`**: This is the main entry point of the application and acts as the central orchestrator.
 It is responsible for:
     *   Parsing command-line arguments using the `argparse` library.
+    *   **Efficient Initialization**: At startup, it loads all necessary prompt templates from the `/prompts` directory into memory and initializes a single, shared `genai.Client` instance.
-    *   Gathering the list of files to be processed, whether from a single file path, a directory, a CSV of GitHub links, or a log file of previously failed files.
+    *   Gathering the list of files to be processed from various sources (local path, directory, CSV, or reprocess log).
-    *   Using a `ThreadPoolExecutor` to manage a pool of worker threads for parallel processing of files, which significantly improves performance when analyzing large codebases.
+    *   Using a `ThreadPoolExecutor` to manage a pool of worker threads for parallel processing.
+    *   **Passing Shared Resources**: Passing the shared `genai.Client` and the pre-loaded prompts to each `CodeProcessor` instance, avoiding redundant initializations and file reads.
-    *   Providing a special `--eval-only` mode that allows for the quick analysis of a single file without any interaction with the BigQuery database.
+    *   Providing `--eval-only` and `--categorize-only` modes for targeted analysis without database interaction.
-    *   Providing a `--categorize-only` mode that runs just the product categorization logic (via the API) and writes the results to a timestamped CSV file in the `logs/` directory.

 *   **`get_files_from_csv`**: This function is a key part of the input processing logic.
 It is responsible for:
     *   Reading a CSV file of GitHub links.